-INCREASING CITYWIDE RESILIENCE TO SEA LEVEL RISE, FLOODING, STORMS AND OTHER DISRUPTIVE EVENTS resiliency of Delray Beach.
+INCREASING CITYWIDE RESILIENCE TO SEA LEVEL RISE, FLOODING, STORMS AND OTHER DISRUPTIVE EVENTS

+The conservation and sustainability strategies discussed in this document are integrally tied to the resiliency of Delray Beach.
 The incorporation of resiliency and sustainability strategies into local government planning is vital for protecting Delray Beach's infrastructure, planning for future capital improvement projects, and preparing Delray Beach for climate change impacts.